K-Drama Time Machine: “Healer” Soothes With Impressive Romantic Story Powered By Ji Chang Wook & Park Min Young

 Engrossing hero-centric plot

-Healer takes the brilliant premise about a one-of-a-kind hero who chooses to disconnect from the society.
-But he accidentally grows attachment to a woman who draws him out of his hibernation.
+Healer takes the brilliant premise about a one-of-a-kind hero who chooses to disconnect from society.
+But he accidentally grows attached to a woman who draws him out of his hibernation.

 Later on, they discover how fate brought them together.
-Through that destined encounter, they work on to bring justice for the unfortunate events that happened to their parents.
+Through that destined encounter, they work on bringing justice to the unfortunate events that happened to their parents.

 Healer’s role is one that will sweetly haunt women in their dreams.
 Ji Chang Wook pulled his impressive character well that it’s hard not to associate him anymore, but with Healer.